JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Objectors request that the inquiry is provided with details of how many of these 35 have actually been provided and used to house existing Aylesbury secure tenants?
 The DPA also says that NHHT will purchase a number of street properties and offer them to Aylesbury tenants at 'target rent'.
 According to the DPA 3 of these should have been provided by 2017.
 The Acquiring Authority is requested to provide details confirming that this provision has also been fulfilled.

 @.
-NHHT's commitment to the Scheme is further brought into question when the Acquiring Authority declared at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) in September 2016, that "_due to the costs"_ and _"CPO delay"_, NHHT was no longer willing to continue underwriting the ongoing costs of the scheme, i.e the demolition costs for the FDS and costs of design plus preparing the planning applications for the two subsequent phases of development - as per its obligations under the DPA:
+NHHT's commitment to the Scheme is further brought into question when the Acquiring Authority declared at a [Cabinet meeting](http://moderngov.southwark.gov.uk/documents/s63817/Report.Aylesbury%20Regeneration%20Delivery.pdf) in September 2016, that _"the impact of measures in the Housing and Planning Act have reduced the ability of NHHT’s Board to progress Phase 2 and Plot 18 at this stage"_ (para 8).
+It went on to add that "_due to the costs"_ and _"CPO delay"_ (para 12), NHHT was no longer willing to fund the demolition costs for the FDS.

 ![Extract from Sep 2016 Cabinet report](http://35percent.org/img/nhhtunderwrite.png)